Olborium/Stoch_Integ/README.md

     _conv_weak.sbatch -> conv_weak.cpp, conv_weak_temp.py, conv_weak_power_spectrum.py_

 - Run a series of real-time stochastic simulations of the real scalar field with quartic self-interaction (unstable potential) in 1+1 dimensions;
+  measure the decay times from the initial state of thermal equilibrium around the false vacuum; measure the decay rate from the solve of the survival probability:

+  _decay_rate.sbatch -> decay_rate.cpp_
+  _decay_rate.py_